elena19m/cloud-courses/website/docs/common/containers/_docker_intro.md

    mkdir container-cdl-debian-bash
    ```

-   Copy the `/bin/bash` binary from each available container to their respective directory.
+   Copy the `/bin/cat` binary from each available container to their respective directory.

-   Copy the `/etc/os-release` file from each available container to their respective directory.
+   Copy the `/etc/hosts` file from each available container to their respective directory.
-   Check the contents to see what Linux distro was used to construct the filesystem.

 ## Docker Images